- What we collect

 In addition, the National Library has a large collection of English language works relating to Vietnam and the Vietnamese people.
 Microfilm and microfiche collections, many of them dealing with Vietnam's recent history add to the depth of the Library's resources on Vietnam and Indochina.

-The collection grows through new titles purchased from Vietnam, and material donated to the National Library of Australia by the National Library of Vietnam and the Vietnam Social Sciences Information Institute.
-Vietnamese language publications from Australia come to the Library through legal deposit.
+The collection grows through new titles purchased from Vietnam and Vietnamese language publications from Australia that are received by the Library through legal deposit.

 The National Library's Vietnamese Collection is focused on contemporary material with particular emphasis on the areas of government and politics, modern history, the social sciences, statistics and law.
 A variety of materials on Vietnamese culture is also acquired.
 Publications are predominantly in Vietnamese, English, and French.